 Grants are available of up to:

-- Up to $10,000 for sole traders/ incorporated organisations/small businesses and Not-For Profit groups.
+- Up to $2,500 for collectives with no ABN, sole traders/ incorporated organisations/small businesses and Not-For Profit groups.

-Please take the time to read the Community Groups Assistance Fund guidelines.
+Please take the time to read the Community Collaborations Fund guidelines.

 - Individual applicants must reside in the City of Stirling